ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 ## Courses taught in OCaml

 Here's a list of courses we know about that teach in OCaml.
+Please add yours if you don't see it listed!

 1. [Brown University](http://cs.brown.edu/courses/cs017/) - An Integrated introducion (CS 17/18)  (along with Racket, Scala and Java)
 1. [Cornell University](http://www.cs.cornell.edu/courses/cs3110/2012sp/courseinfo.php) - Data Structures and Functional Programming (CS 3110)